onigetoc/tetris/README.md

-# tetris
+# Tetris
-Tetris game made with AI Claude 3.5 sonnet
+Tetris game made with AI Claude 3.5 Sonnet

 Tetris Game Project
 ===================

-# Tetris Game Project

 A classic Tetris game implementation using HTML, JavaScript, and the Phaser 3 game framework.